fvidalf/ipre-debate-agentes-front/API_DOCUMENTATION.md

 - `stance` (string): Initial stance
 - `embedding_model` (string, default: "onnx_minilm"): Embedding model type
 - `embedding_config` (object): Additional embedding configuration
+- `max_interventions_per_agent` (integer, optional): Maximum number of times each agent can speak during the debate.
+If not provided, agents can speak unlimited times (subject to other stopping conditions)

 **Auto-Save Behavior:**
 - If `config_id` is provided, the backend will check if the simulation parameters differ from the stored config